deividAlfa/Alfa-166-Unilink-CD-emulator/readme.md

 <a id="intro"></a>
 ## Introduction
 First of all, this project is not supported in any way.<br>
+I began to develop it, but the complexity and other circumstances caused it to be prematurely cancelled.<br>
-I began developing it, but stopped prematurely before finishing.
-So don't ask me to do "X" or "Y" thing.
+Don't ask me to do "X" or "Y" thing.

-If you want to learn how Unilink works, check the DOCUMENTATION folder.
-There is a lot of data there.<br>
+If you want to learn how Unilink works, check the DOCUMENTATION folder.<br>
+There is a lot of data.
+All I learned from is there.<br>

-Most of it is gone from Internet, as the sites were very old.
+Most of it is actually gone from Internet, as the sites were very old.
 Some were dated back to 2001!<br>
 I could recover some thanks to www.archive.org.<br>
 The code is very valuable, there's almost no information about this on the net.<br>